 While this case is shocking, sadly it is far from unique.
 According to reporting from the Los Angeles Times, ICE records indicate that the agency has incorrectly identified more than 2,800 U.S. citizens as being eligible for deportation since 2002.
 In some cases, the agency has fixed the issue before actual enforcement action was taken, yet, more than 200 American citizens have actually been taken into custody by federal immigration officials.
 This is a very serious problem, and it is one that affects American citizens of Latin American origin at a highly disproportionate rate.
 As was stated by the ACLU in its complaint against ICE, Mr. Carrillo was almost certainly unlawfully targeted simply due to the fact that he was born in Mexico.

 At the Goldstein Immigration Lawyers, we are committed to protecting the legal rights of immigrants and their families.
 If you or a loved one is facing potential deportation, we can help.
-To set up a fully confidential legal consultation, please contact us today by calling (213) 262-2000.
+To set up a fully confidential legal consultation, please contact us today.
 Our firm is located in Los Angeles and we represent immigrants throughout Southern California, including in Oxnard, Inglewood, Long Beach, Camarillo and Thousand Oaks.